clemenko/hobbyfarm/nsg-workshop/content/step-2.md

 weight = 2
 +++

 Let's start with the control plane node.
-If you are bored you can read the [docs](https://docs.rke2.io/).
-For speed, we are completing an online installation.

 ### **A. sudo**